jgraettinger/blog/compare-flow-and-materialize.md

 bearing that timestamp (or less), no matter their source.

 Flow doesn't offer this.
-When scaled, shards of a Flow derivation or  materialization coordinate their reads and will *approximately* process at the same rates, but they're running independent and uncoordinated transactions over disjoint chunks of a key space.
+When scaled, shards of a Flow derivation or materialization coordinate their reads and will *approximately* process at the same rate, but they're running independent transactions over disjoint chunks of a key space.
-If there's a whole-collection invariant your expecting, like [bank balances must always sum to zero](https://scattered-thoughts.net/writing/internal-consistency-in-streaming-systems/), you will see it be violated as derivations process and refine the view.
+If there's a whole-collection invariant your expecting, like [bank balances must always sum to zero](https://scattered-thoughts.net/writing/internal-consistency-in-streaming-systems/), you will see it be violated as transactions commit at slightly different times.
 So the fact that Materialize can offer this is a pretty cool result.

 But it's not necessarily a _practical_ result.

+Timely's guarantee
-Timely's guarantees in this regard require that it be able to "retire" timestamps: essentially extracting a promise from you that you'll never present another record with that timestamp (or less) again, pinky swear.
+requires that it be able to "retire" timestamps: essentially extracting a promise from you that you'll never present another record with that timestamp (or less) again, pinky swear.
 However the broader context is that you're building a view over